wronnyhuang/mfseq/README.md

 ## Results

 General (negative values allowed) matrix factorization yields the following training curve. `crit` stands for criterion, which here is the mean-squared-error (MSE) of all the trainable parameters.
 The training criterion goes way down, indicating that the optimizer is working well.
 There is a bit of generalization performance, as the test criterion does down about 15%, but better regularizers and more data can make this improve more.
+The interactive version of these plots are here https://www.comet.ml/wronnyhuang/nmf/e1e9bd13799448f3bf04365e5aec57c4.

 ![general matrix factorization training curve](doc/traincurve.png)